PROGRAMMING ASSISTANT (Canada Summer Jobs Position)

 Email: manager@osgoodemuseum.ca

-Osgoode Township Museum, located in Vernon, Ontario is housed in a mid-century two room schoolhouse.
+Osgoode Township Museum, located in Vernon, Ontario is housed in a mid-century two room school.
 It shares the story of Ottawa’s rural and agricultural heritage.

 Duties & Responsibilities

-- Open and close Museum, perform gift shop transactions and work as part of the visitor services team
+- Opens and closes Museum, performs gift shop transactions and other visitor services tasks as required

 Qualifications

-- Meets employment requirements for Canada Summer Jobs (see statement below)
+- Meets employment requirements for Young Canada Works (see statement below)

 - Excellent interpersonal, public speaking and communication skills

-- Preference given to candidates with a background in museum studies, art history, library and information studies, archival studies, history or with experience in museum environments
+- Preference given to candidates with a background in museum studies, art history, library and information studies, archival studies, history or with experience in museum environment

 - French is an asset